scasplte2/consensus_automata/specs/crypto/signing/KES-Ed25519-Blake2b256-PC2/readme.md

 ```
 ## Test Vector - 15
 ### Description
-Generate and verfy a specified signature at `t=10` using a provided seed, message, and height
+Generate and verify a specified signature at `t=10` using a provided seed, message, and height
 ### Inputs
 - seed
 ```